-I provide the sharp joint identified set for the true performance measures without imposing any assumptions on the statistical dependence between the index (test of interest) and reference tests conditional on health status, assuming exact or approximate knowledge of the reference test characteristics.
-If the reference test performance is known exactly, this set is a line segment in the unit square $[0,1]^2$.
-Otherwise, it is a union of line segments.
-The framework addresses the concerns raised in \citet{boyko1988reference}: \textit{``When two tests are strongly suspected of being conditionally dependent, then the performance of one of these tests should probably not be compared with that of the other, unless better methods are developed to sort out the degree of bias caused by reference test errors in the presence of conditional dependence."}
+I first characterize the sharp joint identified set for the true performance measures without imposing any assumptions on the latent statistical dependence between the index and reference tests conditional on health status, assuming exact or approximate knowledge of the reference test characteristics.
+The set is a line segment or a union of line segments in $[0,1]^2$, in contrast to rectangular sets following from comparable existing bounds (\citet{thibodeau1981evaluating}, \citet{emerson2018biomarker}).
+The proposed framework allows researchers to layer on additional assumptions regarding the latent dependence to further reduce the size of the set.
+This is demonstrated through a formalization of an informally stated assumption from the literature which is plausible when the two tests are physiologically related.

-I show how one can further reduce the size of the sharp identified set by layering assumptions regarding the dependence between the two tests conditional on health status.
-In doing so, I formalize an informally stated assumption in the literature.
-I call the assumption the ``tendency to wrongly agree''.
-It maintains that if the reference test yields a false result for a particular health status, the index test is more likely than not to produce the same error.
-It is plausible in certain cases when the two tests share physical characteristics, such as sample types.
+Sensitivity and specificity are frequently used to obtain other policy-relevant parameters.
+I present how the derived identified sets may be utilized to sharply bound prevalence, or the population rate of illness, in populations screened by the index test.
+Bounds may be markedly narrower than those implied by existing comparable methods, owing to the specific shape of the identified sets.
+Implied bounds on predictive values, i.e. probabilities that a patient is sick conditional on observing a test result, are discussed in Appendix \ref{sect_bounding_pv}.